JeDeergab/blaster-multiplayer-shooter-ue5/README.md

 - '/contents' is omitted out I'm still using the same assets from the course.

 ## [Added #1] Switching from third-person to first-person
-- I added CloseUpCameraBoom and CloseUpCamera for the BlasterCharacter Component.
+- I added 'CloseUpCameraBoom' and 'CloseUpCamera' for the BlasterCharacter Component.

 ## All are YouTube videos from this project.
 - [Switch Third-to-First Person](https://youtu.be/1IyJ6ZcErdI)